iov-one/docs/docs/weave-tutorial/06-buckets.md

 ## Dive into Code

 Let's define `MarketBucket` that will hold `Market` information and write a function that creates a market.
-This is a basic `morm/model_bucket` without any indexes.
+This is a basic `morm/model_bucket` without any secondary index.

 ```go
 type MarketBucket struct {